 Most music that you hear on the radio or play in a band is made up of chords.
 There are many different types of chords, but the four most common types are major chords, minor chords, augmented chords, and diminished chords.

-In this post we’ll take a look at diminished chords – what are they, how do you make one, and what is their purpose in music?
-But first, let’s go back and recap just exactly what is a chord?
+In this post, we’ll take a look at diminished chords – what are they, how do you make one, and what is their purpose in music?
+But first, let’s go back and recap just exactly what a chord is.

 What is a Chord?

 Music is made up of pitches or notes.
 A chord is any time you hear two or more notes played at the same time.